Modeling Bottom-up Information Quality during Language Processing: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Kirill Semenov, Junlin Li, and our colleagues in the Computational Linguistics department at the University of Z\"urich for their helpful discussions and feedback.
+We thank the reviewers from ACL Rolling Review for their valuable feedback.
+We are also grateful to Kirill Semenov, Junlin Li, and our colleagues in the Computational Linguistics department at the University of Z\"urich for their helpful discussions and feedback.
 CD was supported by the MeRID grant (212276, PI: LJ).